HybridVariationalInference

 : matrix of observations (nobs x nsite_batch)y_unc

-: observation uncertainty provided to py (same size as y_ob)interpreters
+: observation uncertainty provided to py (same size as y_ob)i_sites

 with entries:μP_ϕg_unc